0xERR0R/blocky/docs/configuration.md

 - `/baddomain/` will block `www.baddomain.com`, `baddomain.com`, but also `mybaddomain-sometext.com`
 - `/^baddomain/` will block `baddomain.com`, but not `www.baddomain.com`
 - `/^apple\.(de|com)$/` will only block `apple.de` and `apple.com`

+!!! warning
+    Regexes use more a lot more memory and are much slower than wildcards, you should use them as a last resort.

 ### Client groups